 Saint Martin's University students who wish to teach in the state of Washington can complete certification requirements in conjunction with an undergraduate degree.
-The College of Education and Counseling offers two majors and one minor that satisfy programmatic certification requirements, as well as coursework for other endorsement areas as part of their state-approved certification program.
+The College of Education and Counseling offers three majors that satisfy programmatic certification requirements, as well as coursework for other endorsement areas as part of their state-approved certification program.